irrdnet/irrd/docs/admins/availability-and-migration.rst

 * You are using one IRRd instance as the active instance, and would like to have a second on standby to promote to the active instance with the most recent data.
+* You have a large volume of queries and want to distribute load over multiple instances.

 This document mainly discusses three kinds of IRRd instances: